Flaming-Cabbages/Cabbage-Frontend/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+If you use FFmpeg or YT-dlp, you are subject to their respective license agreements/EULAs

 ------- START README --------

 Hi there, you must be setting up YT-dlp or something